William Schroeder's new book is available here

 Height and Spread: 1.5m x 1.5m

 Overview: 'Mackintosh' Western Sand Cherry cherry is an excellent choice for agroforestry planting in cold temperate regions.
 This seed strain was selected because of its consistent production of large yields of black cherries.
-It is named for Angus Mackintosh, Tree Planting Inspector at the Indian Head Forest Nursery Station from 1904 to 1916.
+It is named for Angus Mackintosh a tree inspector at the Dominion Forest Nursery Station in Indian Head from 1904 to 1916, a nature enthusiast and former employee at the PFRA Tree Nursery.

 Fruits: Black fruit borne in clusters, 12-15mm across.